 Would your customers care for some kimchi?
-How about a plate of savory sausage with a side of pickled green beans?
+How about a plate of savoury sausage with a side of pickled green beans?
 Pickled veggies are having a moment, inspiring operators and chefs to experiment with new ways to brine and to add these bright, acidic dishes to their menus.

-"It's a very simple, profitable way to come up with unique flavors and textures," says Patrick Britten, culinary consultant at Sysco Northern New England.
+"It's a very simple, profitable way to come up with unique flavours and textures," says Patrick Britten, Culinary Consultant at Sysco Northern New England.
 And patrons are eating it up.

-Sharpen Your Flavors
+Sharpen Your Flavours

-One of Britten's signature dishes is Pickled Fall Vegetables (see the recipe on page 31), featuring cold smoked bacon, maple syrup, butternut squash, potatoes, mini cucumbers, carrots, turnips and radishes.
-He uses Sysco Imperial McCormick Pickling Spice, which is also an attractive option for less seasoned chefs because the spices, which help draw out the flavors of the vinegar and sugar mixture, are premixed.
+One of Britten's signature recipes is Pickled Fall Vegetables, featuring cold-smoked bacon, maple syrup, butternut squash, potatoes, mini cucumbers, carrots, turnips and radishes.
+He uses Sysco Imperial Mc-Cormick Pickling Spice, which is also an attractive option for less experienced chefs because the spices, which help draw out the flavours of the vinegar-and-sugar mixture, are premixed.
 As for which vegetables to choose, Britten recommends that chefs pick the highest-quality seasonal produce in your local market.